 Sven serves as both the CEO and Defensive Cyber Principal of DCS.

-Tui is a UWA Alumni and Aboriginal cultural advisor specialising in linguistics.
+Tui is a UWA Alumni and Aboriginal cultural advisor.
 Educated with part-time studies in the school of hard knocks, her list of work experience can be described as a "Jack of all trades" which includes: administrative investigator, observational evidence gatherer, project officer, Indigenous policymaker, artist, carpenter and cocktail maker.

 She is also a linguist-in-training and although she is a frustrated linguaphile who speaks only one language fluently, she has a passion for all languages and keeping home languages alive.